Tuesday 25 January 2011

 The thing about a fast city is that, well, it is fast.
 And if you work in a law firm, the pace is positively frenetic.
 It is almost an experiment in practical philosophy – when you frequently work fifteen-hour days, you learn surprising things about yourself.
 You learn a little more about what makes you happy, what makes you sad.
 In a particularly busy week, when free time means a half-hour interval after you return from work and before you go to sleep, you learn what your priorities are.
 You learn about the incredible awesomeness of weekends.

 You also make interesting adaptations in behaviour, and pick up new skills.
 I can now carry out a credit card transaction while talking on the phone, I can read a book while walking and step onto a moving escalator without taking my eyes off the page.
-I no longer behave like a complete idiot at supermarkets and airport security.
+I'm still not the most efficient person in a supermarket (that'll be the day), but I no longer behave like a complete idiot.
 One day, in the course of an hour-long lunch break, I managed to buy a sandwich, sushi and an overcoat, eat the first two, and still have half an hour to sit in the park and watch people go by.
 Of course, the desirability of being in a situation where you have to pick up skills like this is debatable.

 When I was small, I would read whilst eating, and this was a perpetual bone of contention with my parents.
 They argued that it was unsocial, that it was an injustice to the food (and to the book), and that, on a more practical level, I would spill gravy on the pages.
 Now I have a better appreciation for what a luxury it is to do just one thing at a time.